mcaimi/ocp4-signature-verification/README.rst

   # ./clients/upload.py -r https://signature.apps.ocp4.sandbox595.opentlc.com/upload -a /tmp/sigstore/docker/busybox@sha256=a2490cec4484ee6c1068ba3a05f89934010c85242f736280b35343483b2264b6/signature-1

 this script takes the absolute path to the local signature of the container, builds the json payload and sends that to the signature server via a POST HTTP call.
+Also, this script makes use of the python3 interpreter so a linux distro that supports at least:

+#) A fairly recent version of python3
+#) The python-requests library for python3

+is absolutely mandatory.

 UPLOAD SIGNATURES TO NEXUS
 --------------------------